hashicorp/design-system/.changeset/fuzzy-suits-call.md

 ---
-"@hashicorp/design-system-components": major
-"@hashicorp/design-system-codemods": minor
+"@hashicorp/design-system-components": minor
 ---

+`Icon` - Added component:

+`Hds::Icon` is meant to replace usage of the `FlightIcon` component from `ember-flight-icons`.

+- Displays `block` by default. (`FlightIcon` displays `inline-block` by default)

+Codemod:

-Add new Hds::Icon component which will eventually replace usage of FlightIcon
+Added new v4/icon codemod.
+Running this codemod will replace instances of `FlightIcon` with `Hds::Icon`.
+See codemod README for documentation.